wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compilers-works.md

 ---
 ---
 # C++ Compiler Build Pipeline
+Every program we wrote needs to invoke a compiler to convert it into an executable file.
 Basically, the compiler takes each C++ source file in the working directory and compiles them into object files.
-These object files produced are then linked together with libraries or symbols to produce an executable files, which is our program.
+The object files produced are then linked together with libraries or symbols to produce an executable files, which is our program.

 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/01.jpg)
 *The compiler compiles Main.cpp to Main.obj*

 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/02.jpg)
-*The compiler compiles Main.cpp to Main.obj*
+*Each source file (.cpp) will produces one object (.obj) file*

 <br /><br />
 #### The compiler works in three main stages :